sontek/sontek_net/sontek-frontend/posts/2023/aws_from_scratch_apply_before_merge.md

 # Verify TFC can talk to AWS
 To verify that TFC can communicate with AWS through the dynamic credentials, lets clone the *NEW* repository we just generated and make some dummy resources.
-After you've cloned the repository lets make a folder for the workspace `root` that we defined in bootstrap:
+After you have cloned the repository lets make a folder for the workspace `root` that we defined in bootstrap:

 ```bash